lolotrgeek/EconSim/README.md

 Train agents to develop strategies of resource acquisition and allocation via interaction with continuously generative data as opposed to discrete historical data.

 ## UNDER DEVELOPMENT
--- version 0.3 --
+-- version 0.4 --
-- Crypto exchange and crypto currencies
-- Databases for exchanges
+- Quality of life improvements

 ## Next Features
 - Banks